iworks/omnibus/readme.txt

 Project maintained on github at [iworks/omnibus](PLUGIN_GITHUB_WEBSITE).

 = 4.0.0 (2024-xx-xx) =
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.0.
+* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.1.
 * Display Omnibus with or without tax has been removed.
 * The `load_plugin_textdomain()` function call has been fixed.
 * The ability to auto clear older prices has been added. [#23](https://github.com/iworks/omnibus/issues/23)
+* A dedicated price log table has been added to increase performance and stability.
+* Removed the option to show the omnibus price for the variant product.

 = 3.0.3 (2024-08-09) =
 * The omnibus price for variant in admin panel has been fixed.